FilippoAleotti/website/_posts/2020-07-07-reversing.md

 # Qualitative results

-From top to bottom, the left, the right and the output of the self-supervised stereo network (PSMNet) using the monocular enhanced proxies.
+From top to bottom, the left, the right and the output of the self-supervised stereo network (PSMNet) trained with the monocular enhanced proxies.

 <div class="row" style="margin-top:7%">
     <img class="col-md-12" alt="qualitative" style="max-width:100%;"  src="img/works/reversing/qualitative.jpg">
 </div>